Miciaha/Time2GetCreative/README.md

 # Time2GetCreative
- - Tim was created using CSS and Javascript.
+ - Created using CSS and Javascript.